-Prerequisites: MAT 2360, SSC 3600, HFP 4150, and admission to the Human Factors Concentration
+Prerequisites: MAT 2360, SSC 3600, HFP 4150

-Concurrent requisite: HFP 3800
+Corequisite: HFP 3800

 In this seminar, students will learn strategies essential for being successful at their internship placement and for gaining future employment.
 Students will also engage in a variety of career development activities (e.g., resume writing, portfolio development, etc.).
 Finally, students must demonstrate factual knowledge in psychology by taking the Major Field Achievement Test.